guyzmo/git-repo/README.md

 ### Installation

-You can get the tool using pypi:
+You can get the tool using pypi (use `pip3` if you have both Python2 and Python3 installed):

     % pip install git-repo